Machine Learning for Retail Sales Forecasting — Feature Engineering

 Do you have relatives going to the hypermarket every Saturday to shop for the whole week?

-Based on business insights or common sense, we will add additional features, built with existing ones, to help our model to capture all the key factors impacting your customer demand.
+Based on business insights, we will add features to help our model capture all key factors affecting customer demand.

 Bucket 3: Rolling Mean and Rolling Mean applied on lag